Medicinal Plant Lexicon

 Common name

-Silver milk thistle, Elephant thistle, Blessed milk thistle
+Milk thistle, Mary thistle, Holy thistle, Blessed milk thistle

-The thistle-like plant grows for a year or two.
-It grows 60 to 150cm high and blossoms from June to September with purple daisy heads, which consist only of tubular flowers.
-Their thistle-like appearance is due to the outer husks of the blossom, ending in strong, sharp thorny spikes.
-The individual lobes of the stalks including the leaves also end in pointy yellow spines.
-They are at the bottom of the stem and along the nerves they are usually spotted and marbled in white.
-The brown-spotted fruit has a shiny white pappus as a vessel of flight.
+Milk thistle is an annual or biennial plant.
+It grows 60 to 150 cm high and flowers from June to September with purple daisy heads, which consist only of tubular flowers.
+Their thistle-like appearance is due to the outer bracts of the flower, ending in strong, sharp, thorny spikes.
+The individual lobes of the stalks, including the leaves, also end in pointy yellow spines.
+They are at the bottom of the stem and along the nerves, and are usually spotted and marbled in white.
+The brown-spotted fruit has a shiny white pappus as a flight element.

 Medicinally used parts of plants (herbal drug)

 The ripe fruit freed by the pappus is used.
-The commercially available drug is derived exclusively from crops, partly in northern Germany, but it is mostly imported, mainly from Argentina and China, Romania and Hungary.
+The commercially available drug is obtained exclusively from cultivations, partly in northern Germany, but it is mainly imported, primarily from Argentina, China, Romania and Hungary.

 Constituents of the herbal drug

-Milk thistle fruits contain Flavolignane (silymarin) and fatty oil.
+Milk thistle fruits contain “flavolignans” (silymarin complex), flavones, pentacyclic triterpenes and fatty oil.

 Quality of the drug